Sweetness: Sweetness modifiers

 A few substances alter the way sweet taste is perceived.
 One class of these inhibits the perception of sweet tastes, whether from sugars or from highly potent sweeteners.
 Commercially, the most important of these is lactisole, a compound produced by Domino Sugar.
 It is used in some jellies and other fruit preserves to bring out their fruit flavors by suppressing their otherwise strong sweetness.

 Two natural products have been documented to have similar sweetness-inhibiting properties: gymnemic acid, extracted from the leaves of the Indian vine Gymnema sylvestre and ziziphin, from the leaves of the Chinese jujube (Ziziphus jujuba).
-Gymnemic acid has been widely promoted within herbal medicine as a treatment for sugar cravings and diabetes mellitus.
+Gymnemic acid has been widely promoted within herbal medicine as a treatment for sugar cravings and diabetes.

 On the other hand, two plant proteins, miraculin and curculin, cause sour foods to taste sweet.
 Once the tongue has been exposed to either of these proteins, sourness is perceived as sweetness for up to an hour afterwards.
 While curculin has some innate sweet taste of its own, miraculin is by itself quite tasteless.

 The sweetness receptor

-Despite the wide variety of chemical substances known to be sweet, and knowledge that the ability to perceive sweet taste must reside in taste buds on the tongue, the biomolecular mechanism of sweet taste was sufficiently elusive that as recently as the 1990s, there was some doubt whether any single "sweetness receptor" actually exists.

-The breakthrough for the present understanding of sweetness occurred in 2001, when experiments with laboratory mice showed that mice possessing different versions of the gene T1R3 prefer sweet foods to different extents.
-Subsequent research has shown that the T1R3 protein forms a complex with a related protein, called T1R2, to form a G-protein coupled receptor that is the sweetness receptor in mammals.
+Experiments with laboratory mice showed in 2001 that mice possessing different versions of the gene T1R3 prefer sweet foods to different extents.
+The sweetness receptor in mammals turned out to be a complex of two related proteins, T1R3 and T1R2 (also called TAS1R2 + TAS1R3), that form a G-protein coupled receptor.
+The cryo-electron microscopy (cryo-EM) structure of the human sweet receptor was solved by scientists at Columbia University in 2025.

 Human studies have shown that sweet taste receptors are not only found in the tongue, but also in the lining of the gastrointestinal tract as well as the nasal epithelium, pancreatic islet cells, sperm and testes.
 It is proposed that the presence of sweet taste receptors in the GI tract controls the feeling of hunger and satiety.

-Another research has shown that the threshold of sweet taste perception is in direct correlation with the time of day.
-This is believed to be the consequence of oscillating leptin levels in blood that may impact the overall sweetness of food.
-Scientists hypothesize that this is an evolutionary relict of diurnal animals like humans.
+The threshold of sweet taste perception correlates with the time of day, probably due to oscillating leptin levels in blood that may impact the overall sweetness of food.
+This may be an evolutionary relict of diurnal animals like humans.

 Sweetness perception may differ between species significantly.
-For example, even amongst the primates sweetness is quite variable.
+For example, even among primates sweetness is quite variable.
 New World monkeys do not find aspartame sweet, while Old World monkeys and apes (including most humans) all do.
 Felids like domestic cats cannot perceive sweetness at all.

-The ability to taste sweetness often atrophies genetically in species of carnivores who do not eat sweet foods like fruits, including bottlenose dolphins, sea lions, spotted hyenas and fossas.
+The ability to taste sweetness may be lost in carnivores who do not eat sweet foods like fruits, including bottlenose dolphins, sea lions, spotted hyenas and fossas.